mindspore-ai/docs/docs/mindarmour/docs/source_en/differential_privacy_design.md

 ### Monitor

-Monitor provides callback functions such as Rényi differential privacy (RDP) and zero-concentrated differential privacy (ZCDP) to monitor the differential privacy budget of the model.
+Monitor provides callback functions such as RDP and ZCDP to monitor the differential privacy budget of the model.

 - ZCDP<sup>[1]</sup>